-Ong Kim Pong is currently the Regional CEO of Southeast Asia in PSA International.
-He has overall responsibility and accountability for PSA Group’s portfolio of operating terminals, investments and expansion in Southeast Asia including PSA Singapore which has seen major productivity improvements and deployment of technology.
-He sits on the Senior Management Council of PSA International.
-As part of PSA’s technology and innovation transformation, he sits in the board of CrimsonLogic and UnboXed (PSA’s start-ups).
-Kim Pong has been an active member in the Maritime domain with participations in Next Generation Port 2030 Steering Committee, International Maritime Centre 2030 Advisory Committee, Singapore Maritime Institute International Advisory Panel and Management Board of the Centre for Maritime Studies.
-He is also a member of Urban Redevelopment Authority (URA) Board.
+Ong Kim Pong is currently the Regional CEO of Southeast Asia at PSA International.
+He is on the Senior Management Council and has overall responsibility and accountability for PSA Group's portfolio of operating terminals, investments and expansion in Southeast Asia.
+This includes PSA Singapore, which has seen major productivity improvements and deployment of technology.
+As part of PSA’s technology and innovation transformation efforts, he is the Chairman of CrimsonLogic and sits on the board of PSA’s corporate venture capital arm UnboXed.
+Kim Pong is an active member in the maritime domain and is part of the Next Generation Port 2030 Steering Committee, International Maritime Centre 2030 Advisory Committee, Singapore Maritime Institute International Advisory Panel, Singapore Maritime Foundation Board and Management Board of the Centre for Maritime Studies.
+He is also a member of the Urban Redevelopment Authority Board and more recently, the NUS Business School Management Advisory Board.

 Prior to his current position, Kim Pong was the Regional CEO of Northeast Asia (NEA) over a span of five years since 2010 where he successfully led the NEA team in the strategic management of PSA’s portfolio in China, Hong Kong and Korea while prospecting new possibilities including the consolidation of China’s Fuzhou Terminals and Guangxi Beibuwan-PSA International Container Terminal Co., Ltd (BPCT), PSA’s latest joint venture in China aligning to China’s One-Belt One-Road initiative towards South East Asia.